-All members of College living in the College and all annexes are encouraged to recycle paper, plastic, tins and cardboard in the co-mingled red/blue bins in their rooms and in the recycling facilities in the kitchens.
-Note: These bins should not be used for food-contaminated material or glass.
+All members of College living in the College and all annexes are encouraged to recycle paper, plastic, tins and cardboard in the recycling bins in their rooms and in the recycling facilities in the kitchens.
+Note: These bins should not be used for contaminated material or glass.
 The main waste, glass and recycling bins are located near Stamford House off New Quad and in the bin areas at Frewin, St Cross and Hollybush Row.
+Please do not leave large numbers of bottles or cardboard boxes outside your room, as this can be a fire hazard - please place these in the recycling areas outlined above.
 There are also recycling bins located in the JCR and HCR.
 Provision for ink cartridge and mobile phone recycling can be found in the Porter's Lodge on the main College site.
 Please recycle as much as possible.